salrashid123/tpm_daemonset/README.md

 - [GCE EK/AK PubKey and Certs](https://github.com/salrashid123/go_tpm_remote_attestation#ekcert-and-akcert)

+for a snippet on using the getShieldedIdentity API in go, see: [Using GCE APIs to retrieve EKPub](https://gist.github.com/salrashid123/4cf27b67f7d93f6cccde4276a4708820)

 #### Testing remote clients

 If you want to run a verifier from outside the GKE cluster (i.,e from your laptop), enable the `LoadBalancer` construct